mehra1111/bill-calculator/readme.md

-this project is about calculating electricity bill
+our project is about calculating electricity bill

 - First Step we have to Enter the electricity consumption unit.
 - Their are 4 diff functions